LorenzoScaioli/AI-agent-HF/README.md

 # AI-agent-HF
-AI agent for the Hugging Face course https://huggingface.co/learn/agents-course/
+AI agent for the Deep Learning Project Work of the University of Bologna based on the Hugging Face course https://huggingface.co/learn/agents-course/